What do people say when asked: Why do you practice Tai Chi?

 So What Next?

-But it shouldn’t stop there.
-We learnt that day of the importance of sharing once more.
+Some came from afar, from distant classes or home study courses, others from nearby training halls in nearby schools.
+We didn't always know each other, but we learnt that day of the importance of connecting and sharing once more.
 Now we have an opportunity to take that further.
 All of us, wherever we went that day. please mention something of your weekend: describe it, write about it, phone someone and tell them, show something from it to someone who never made it.

 In this way Tai chi can spread beyond it's own inwardly spiralling circle, it can move out and into new pastures where the curious and the observers graze: those that still see the world as divided, those that breathe by themselves, as separate detached individuals.
 Touching another person with a tale, a story or by showing the simplicity of a breathing exercises can often be all it takes to breach the divide.